• Skip to secondary menu

 Learn more about how Chi Square Tests Work.

-Chi-Square Goodness of Fit Test Example
+Chi Squared Test for Goodness of Fit Example

 PPG Industries researched global new car colors in 2012.
 In this example, we want to determine whether a random sample of local car colors follows the global distribution.
 To perform this chi-square goodness of fit test, we need to know the global proportions and our regional sample proportions.